joinpursuit/AC_4_Web/units/html/projects/calculator/calculator.md

 6. Edit​ ​​ _calc.css_ ​ ​​so​ ​that​ ​the​ ​text​ ​of​ ​​outputDiv​​ ​is​ right-aligned.

-7. Edit _calc.css_ to display a different cursor when the mose hovers on any of the buttons.
+7. Edit _calc.css_ to display a different cursor when the mouse hovers on any of the buttons.

 7. Generate​ ​a​ ​​favicon​​ ​and​ ​link​ ​to​ ​it​ ​from​ ​​ _calc.html_.